Growing succulents is a hobby that is growing in popularity. Succulents are easy to grow and look beautiful when given proper care.

 Temperature and Humidity Requirements

-So, if you live in a climate where the temperature usually goes below 10°C/50°F during winter, you need to take extra measures to protect your plant from frost damage.
+So, if you live in a climate where the temperature usually goes below 10°C/50°F during winter, you must take extra measures to protect your plant from frost damage.

-The Monkey Tail Cactus plant is a succulent that originates from Central America, where it can be found in the canopy of moist forests.
+Monkey Tail plants are succulents from Central America, found in the canopy of moist forests.

 However, it does not need to live in humid conditions to grow well.
 It will survive happily indoors under low humidity conditions.